ceo-py/Iquit-WoW-Bot/README.md

 - **Check Character Information**: View detailed character data such as item level, raid progression, last Mythic dungeon completed, and links for selected character to Raidbots, Wowhead, Wowprogress and Archon.
 - **View WoW Token Prices**: Stay up to date with WoW token prices for your region.
 - **Interactive Gear Guide**: Access gear guides and gear progression tips, all with just one command.
+- **Mythic Plus Dungeon Records**: On use it will display a character's best record for each Mythic Plus dungeon, including affixes, key level, time, and score.

 ## Commands